-Once identified, the Open Ocean TIG will prioritize MAM needs.
-The overarching consideration for prioritizing MAM needs will be their importance to achieving the restoration goals established in the PDARP/PEIS, including evaluation of restoration success.
-Therefore, the Open Ocean TIG will prioritize MAM needs based on the following criteria (in no particular order):
+Once identified, the Open Ocean TIG prioritizes MAM needs.
+The overarching consideration for prioritizing MAM needs is their importance to achieving the restoration goals established in the PDARP/PEIS, including evaluation of restoration success.
+Therefore, the Open Ocean TIG prioritizes MAM needs based on the following criteria (in no particular order):